perima/bia-workshop/README.md

 ## 5.4.
 Update src/app.js

 5.4.1.
-Add the import statement below at the top of your src/app.js file just before the Amplify.configure(aws_exports)
+Add the import statement below at the top of your src/app.js file just before the Amplify.configure(awsExports)

 ```javascript
 import SpeechToText from './SpeechToText'; // transcribe